 Seattle World Percussion Society (SWPS) is a volunteer organization dedicated to the promotion, participation and appreciation of World Music, Drumming, & Dance in Seattle.

 We do this through:

 Increased community access to music participation and learning resources

 SWPS celebrates and supports Seattle's vibrant web of world rhythm and dance teachers, performers and activities.
 SWPS generates discovery and participation in these accessible arts by helping to link students to teachers and by sponsoring participatory rhythm and dance events.

 Through experiencing the infectious rhythms of Africa, Latin America, the Middle East, India, Asia, and Native America, people of all ages and cultures discover the pulse of creativity we share across all cultures.

 Highlights of SWPS activities

-SWPS produces this annual event at Seattle Center.
+SWPS produces this annual event.
 Drawing regional, national and international world music artists and participants, the WRF is one of largest events of its kind.
-Over 100 performances and participatory workshops highlight rhythm and dance traditions from around the planet.
+Performances and participatory workshops highlight rhythm and dance traditions from around the planet.

-SWPS organizes the Rhythm Tent at the NW Folklife Festival and supports other events produced by independent groups.
-This type of outreach gives people a chance to appreciate world music and culture and discover themselves as a musician.
+SWPS hosts a monthly First Thursday Drum Circle and organizes the Rhythm Tent at the NW Folklife Festival.
+We also support other events produced by independent groups.
+This type of outreach gives people a chance to appreciate world music and culture and discover themselves as musicians.